 The National Gallery is one of the most famous art museums in the world.
 Constructed in 1937, it attracts more than 4 million tourists yearly.
 Unlike many other museums, this one is free to enter, so you don't have to worry about paying an admission fee.

 Before the museum was moved to Trafalgar Square, all the art collections were in Angerstein's former townhouse at No. 100 Pall Mall.
-Although the museum began with 38 paintings, it needed a change of location because of its increasing collections of art.
+Although the museum began with 38 paintings, it needed a change of location because of its increasing art collections.

-Today, the National Gallery is home to some of the largest and most diverse painting collections in the world.
+Today, the National Gallery is home to some of the largest and most diverse painting collections globally.
 The museum also hosts several temporary exhibits annually.

-Since the museum is free, it is usually crowded, so I recommend you plan your day around the crowds.
+Since the museum is free, it is usually crowded, so I recommend planning your day around the crowds.
 If you have no problem getting up earlier in the morning to explore, then this would be the best time to head to this attraction to skip the large groups.

 Touring the mystical cathedrals and abbeys of London and the country is a must-do experience in England.
 The construction of the current Westminster Abbey began in 1245 by Henry III, and since then, it has become England's main religious building.

 Westminster Abbey receives more than a million visitors annually, making it one of the most famous landmarks in London.
 The Abbey is a World Heritage Site and has been the location for royal occasions since 1066, including 16 royal weddings.

 It is also where all of the British monarchs have been crowned - all the way from the time of William the Conqueror (except for Edward V and Edward VIII).

 Westminster Abbey serves as a historical museum and the final resting place for some of the distinguished people in England's history too.
 It includes attractions like The Lady Chapel, the Poet’s Corner, and the Royal Tombs as well.